Resources

 Stakeholder Meetings

-A Judicial Lead Team was created to help brainstorm efforts for the Pilot.
+A Judicial Lead Team was created by Hon.
+Aurora Martinez Jones to help brainstorm efforts for the Pilot.
 The Judicial Lead Team included Travis County HHS, Superior HealthPlan, Integral Care, Casey Family Programs, Mission Capital, Texans Care for Children, Texas Alliance for Children and Family Services, Texas Department of Family and Protective Service, Foster Community, Foster Village, Partnerships for Children, Change1, and other community stakeholders.

 03.